 - Teaching self-care activities with emphasis on such areas as communications, feeding, dressing, personal hygiene, and other activities of daily living

-- Evaluating the home setting and appropriate community settings for safety and access- including training client and caregivers in the use of equipment and/or home therapy program
+- Evaluating the home setting and appropriate community settings for safety and access, including training clients and caregivers in the use of equipment and/or home therapy programs

 - Establishing and monitoring therapeutic exercise programs including client and caregiver instruction